PaulNWms/Airbnb/writeup.md

 Therefore, choosing the right rental property is critical.
 This article explores the characteristics of a successful Airbnb property.
 The Airbnb data sets available on Kaggle are used as a data source.
 The data comes from 2 cities, Boston and Seattle, for a combined total of about 15,000 listings.

-We want to follow the business model of successful hosts.
+A business really needs to know its _customers_, but this database is mainly about the _rental properties_.
+Still, we can work with the data available.
+We also want to follow the business model of successful hosts.

 Not every property is suitable for rental, and we don't want to emulate the failures.
+Property rental is somewhat of a commodity industry, without a whole lot of room for innovation.
+It's actually a valid business plan to keep an eye on the successful hosts and copy what works.
+"You can observe a lot by just watching."

-Of course, there are many concerns beyond just choosing the right property.
+Of course, there are many concerns beyond choosing the right property.
 Even though it's considered a passive income, renting out rooms can be a lot of work, requires some domain knowledge, and carries liability.
 In the hotel business, the property manager is on-call whenever guests are on-site - which is hopefully most of the time.
 Of course there is the daily task of cleaning the room and/or turning it for the next guests.
 The operation of an Airbnb rental, and all that it entails, is beyond the scope of this article.

 It is very important to pick the right property.
 The rental history is not available in this database, but given the sample size, we can get a rough sense of the relative popularity by looking at the number of reviews per year.
 A few "star" properties receive a lot of reviews, whereas most do not get very many at all.